I apologize in advance if this artery-clogging, heart-attack inducing bacon wrapped sausage offends, but it is delicious.

 Here is what you need for bacon wrapped sausage (which will feed about 4 people easily):

 - 1 package of bacon

 - 1 good-sized sausage, or one pack of ground sausage

-The great thing about man log is that you can church it up any way you like.
+The great thing about my bacon wrapped sausage is that you can church it up any way you like.
 Ham?
 Go for it.
 Chorizo?
 NICE!
 Good cheese?
 Why not?

 Once back at our lodging establishment, we got our hands on a grill, some hardwood for a fire, and an outdoor tile floor for our prep area.
 I do not recommend making yours on the ground.
-We made three man logs that night; refining our tactics as we went along.
-Brahma beer, a little ingenuity and some burnt arm hairs provided us all a meal that we still talk about.
-Without further ado, here is the man log, made in an actual kitchen, using (semi) sanitary procedures.
+We made three that night; refining our tactics as we went along.
+Brahma beer, a little ingenuity, and some burnt arm hairs provided us all a meal that we still talk about.
+Without further ado, here is the bacon wrapped sausage, made in an actual kitchen, using (semi) sanitary procedures.

-Remove the sausage from the casing and brown in a small pan.
+Remove the sausage from the casing and brown it in a small pan.

 While the sausage is browning, start working on your blanket-o-bacon.
 I like a 7 x 7 lattice.
 The tighter it is woven, the better.